by Adnan Karavelic, MD FRCPC

-Atrophic endometrium is a diagnosis pathologists use to describe endometrial tissue that shows features of a process called atrophy.
+Atrophic endometrium is a term used to describe a non-cancerous change in the endometrium, the tissue that covers the inside of the uterus.
+This change results from a process called atrophy.
 When a tissue undergoes atrophy, it becomes smaller and no longer functions normally.

 Atrophic endometrium is different from the normal endometrium in the following ways:

-The use of any method of contraception is important information for both clinicians and pathologists and it should be recorded in the clinical notes as well as on the pathology requisition form.
+The use of any method of contraception is important information for both clinicians and pathologists.
+It should be recorded in the clinical notes and on the pathology requisition form.

 In pathology reports, atrophic endometrium is sometimes called non-proliferative or inactive endometrium (with atrophic changes).